zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

 ### Prerequisites:
 *	A free tier or paid tenancy account in OCI
-* You have completed all the tasks in Getting Started.
+* Completed all the tasks in Getting Started
 * Download the sample python [notebook](files/ForecastingAPI_LiveLabs_SampleNotebook.ipynb).
-We will be using for explaining  how to use Forecasting Service APIs
+It will be used to explain how to use the OCI Forecasting Service APIs

 ## Task 1: API key generation
-1. Log in to your Oracle Cloud account, expand the Profile menu and click on User Settings:
+1. Log in to the OCI account, expand the Profile menu and click on User Settings:
     ![](images/lab1-task1-step1-login.png " ")

-2. Under User Settings click on the API Keys under Resources on the left :
+2. Under User Settings, click on the API Keys under Resources on the left:
     ![](images/lab1-task1-step2-apikey.png " ")

-3. Click on the Add API Key
+3. Click on Add API Key:
     ![](images/lab1-task1-step3-addkey.png " ")

-4. Download the private key on your system.
+4. Download the private key.
 We will use this later for authorization when using the forecasting APIs.
 After downloading, click on Add button.
 By clikcing on Add, this key would get listed under API Keys and become active.
     ![](images/lab1-task1-step4-savekey.png " ")

-5. Save the contents of the configuration file preview in a text file on your system.
+5. Save the contents of the configuration file preview in a text file.
 Details such as user, fingerprint, tenancy, region etc. will be needed when setting up authorization for using the forecasting APIs.
     ![](images/lab1-task1-step5-configurationfile.png " ")